 - 5.53 Sunderland CCG is struggling to attract sufficient GPs to support the health needs of the existing population.
-The reasons for this are unclear, however it is suspected that a combination of factors are hindering recruitment and retention within the area: - GPs are more likely to settle in areas close to where they train to become medical professionals, however the University of Sunderland does not offer a medical degree, and it therefore struggles to attract newly qualified professionals. - The range of houses available in Sunderland is not sufficiently varied to provide executive style dwellings that are attractive to professionals. - The lack of private schools within Sunderland, which may deter GPs from settling in the area, when considering their families' future education. - 5.54 An increase and change in the composition of Sunderland's population over the Plan period could place additional pressure on health care facilities in the City, thus requiring improvements to existing facilities or new purpose-built premises.
-The level and types of housing growth planned with the CSDP will however help to combat the perceived issues with retention of Health Care Professionals within the area, and thus help to deliver positive provision of this type of social infrastructure for the people of Sunderland.
+It is suspected that a combination of factors are hindering recruitment and retention within the area: - GPs are more likely to settle in areas close to where they train to become medical professionals, however the University of Sunderland does not offer a medical degree, and it therefore struggles to attract newly qualified professionals to the area, this balanced with older GPs retiring means that there is a higher outflow than inflow of GPs; and - The range of houses available in Sunderland is not sufficiently varied to provide larger style dwellings that are attractive to professionals.

+5.54 An increase and change in the composition of Sunderland's population over the Plan period could place additional pressure on health care facilities in the City, thus requiring improvements to existing facilities or new purpose-built premises.
+This coupled with the GP shortage and reducing GP practice numbers will place pressure on health services in Sunderland.
+Whilst the issues of GP retention and GP practice provision is dealt with by the CCG directly, the planning system can assist to address planning issues to attempt to rebalance health provision in Sunderland.